yukkutobu777/IntroToProg-Python-Mod09/docs/index.md

 ## Class Inheritance

 By default classes inherit the base object class.
-You can define it any of the three ways:
+You can define it any of these three ways:

 ```
 class Person: